CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 1. For languages which use Latin script:

     a.
-Keep the names *Cincinnati Children's, Cincinnati Children's Hospital,* and *Cincinnati Children's Hospital Medical Center* in English.
+Keep the names *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center,* and *GetWellNetwork* in English.

+      i.
+If space permits, replace *CCHMC* with *Cincinnati Children's*.
+Otherwise leave it in English.

     b.
 On first mention, medication names and Cincinnati Children's departments and divisions are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.

+    c.
+Translate campus names, e.g. *Main Campus* and *Liberty Campus*.
+Note that many campus names, e.g. *Burnet Campus, Mason Campus, Liberty Campus, College Hill Campus,* and *Oak Campus,* refer to neighborhoods or streets and therefore should remain as-is.

 2. For languages which do not use Latin script:

     a.
-On first mention, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center*, departments, and divisions are translated, followed by the English name in parentheses.
+On first mention, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center, GetWellNetwork*, departments, divisions, and campus names are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.

+      i.
+Note that many campus names, e.g. *Burnet Campus, Mason Campus, Liberty Campus, College Hill Campus,* and *Oak Campus,* refer to neighborhoods or streets and therefore should be transliterated, not translated.

+      ii.
+If space permits, replace *CCHMC* with the translation of *Cincinnati Children's*.
+Otherwise leave it in English.

 3. Location letters (e.g. *D* in *Location D*), building names, and addresses in the United States remain in English.